hapax/hapax.github.io/assets/simple-physics.md

 aspect of the system does it measure?
 Centimetres measure length, hours measure time, and pounds measure mass.
-More complicated dimensions follow from the basic ones according to simple algebraic rules.
-These are easier to show than tell.
+More complicated dimensions follow from the basic ones according to simple algebraic rules, easier to show than tell.
 Area, for example, has dimensions $L^2$:

 $$